AdarshKandwal/Tranportation-problem-/readme.md

-A simple approch to solve a transportation problem using Linear programming problem.
+A simple approch to solve a transportation problem using Linear programming problem.Stricted to OR only.!!
 <img src="qq.png">